AbdulhaleemSiddiqui/Abdulhaleem-62902-HCI/phase3.md

 ## Need Finding ##
-In the last design we Have some changes Some new options have insert As before No setting option Speed ​​was not an option Social app bar Lived on the above site
+In the last design we Have some changes Some new options have insert as before no setting option before and social app bar present on the top site of the screen.
-The man speaking in the mic was not visible in=n the tax form.
+The user speaking in the mic was not visible in the tax form.
 Now it will be visible and the output screen was coming enlarge his size too.we have also include feed back option and provide docmentation.

 ## Design Alternatives ##